shadowsocks/shadowsocks-nodejs/README.md

 Run `node server.js` on your server.
 To run it in the background, run `setsid node server.js`.

-Put `local.js` on your client machine.
+Put all the files on your client machine.
 Edit `local.js`, change these values:

     SERVER        your server ip or hostname
     REMOTE_PORT   server port